 (2) SBPTs will screen completed questionnaires and resumes and determine whom they shall interview.
 SBPTs will establish a ranked list of transfers for their school after the interviews.
 SBPTs are not required to place every teacher who interviews on the ranked list.
-Teachers who are interviewed and not placed on the ranked list may receive the reason, upon request, to the SBPT.
-The remaining teachers will constitute the ranked list of voluntary transfer candidates for that school.
-If SBPTs so choose, they retain the right during the interview period to call in additional applicants from those who had applied to that school by the end of the first semester.
+Teachers who are interviewed and not placed on the ranked list may receive the reason, upon request, from the SBPT.
+Up to fifteen (15) teachers will constitute the ranked list of voluntary transfer candidates for that school.
+If SBPTs so choose, they retain the right during the interview period to call in additional applicants from those who had applied to that school during the application period.